DC 9/11: Time of Crisis

-DC 9/11: Time of Crisis is a 2003 docudrama television movie which re-enacts the events of the September 11 attacks in 2001 as seen from the point of view of the President of the United States and his staff.
-It was directed by Brian Trenchard-Smith and starred Timothy Bottoms as President George W. Bush.
+DC 9/11: Time of Crisis is a 2003 American docudrama television film which re-enacts the events of the September 11, 2001 attacks as seen from the point of view of President of the United States George W. Bush and his staff.
+It was directed by Brian Trenchard-Smith, written by Lionel Chetwynd, and stars Timothy Bottoms as Bush.
+It aired on Showtime on September 7, 2003.

 Premise

 DC 9/11: Time of Crisis is a film concerning the events of 9/11 as they unfolded from the perspective of President George W. Bush and his Cabinet.
 The film follows the 10 days following the attacks up to September 20, 2001 when President Bush gave his Address to the nation on the same day.
 DC 9/11: Time of Crisis was succeeded by The Path to 9/11, in which Penny Johnson Jerald reprised her role as Condoleezza Rice.